 Existing Series B Companies

 Targeting newly-minted Series B companies are a great way to identify a hot market.
-This is a small company that has raised a large amount of money because they’ve proven product-market fit and revenue, but still need to scale.
-This means you can disrupt them.
+A Series B company is a small company that has raised a large amount of money upon proving PMF and revenue.
+But, they still need to scale.
+This means you have the opportunity to disrupt them.

-These companies are super powerful because they’ve done a lot of the hard work; taking the market risk out of the process.
-They also tend to have older tech stacks, legacy baggage, execution risk so you can go after them and pick up where they left off.
+These companies are super powerful because they have done a lot of the hard work; Taking the market risk out of the process.
+They also tend to have older tech stacks, legacy baggage, and execution risk.
+Because of this, you can go after them and pick up where they left off.

-If you want specific examples of Series B companies check out these key opportunities between 2020 and 2025.
+If you would like specific examples of Series B companies, check out these key opportunities between 2020 and 2025.

 Your Own Domain Knowledge